 You begin down a path, walking slow

-To breath in the landscape as you go
+To breathe in the landscape as you go

 On one side the river Nidd goes laughing by